 Creating Shared Value: The way we operate

 We build for the long term, act with focus and combine global resources with local know-how to create value for both society and our shareholders at a meaningful scale.
 We do so because we believe that business should act as a force for good.
-We have made bold commitments to achieve net zero greenhouse gas emissions by 2050 and make 100% of our packaging recyclable or reusable by 2025.
-We will continue to advance our sustainability agenda and create new business opportunities by ensuring Nestlé brands speak to our purpose.
+That is why we are making a promise to advance regenerative food systems at scale.
+This requires a transformative change.
+Nestlé is embarking on a journey toward regeneration to help restore the environment, improve the livelihoods of farmers, and enhance the resilience and well-being of communities and our consumers.
+This promise builds on our commitment to half greenhouse gas emissions by 2030 and to achieve net zero greenhouse gas emissions by 2050.